Wildlife of Laos: Conservation

 Laos ratified The Convention on International Trade in Endangered Species of Wild Fauna and Flora in 2004 and this means that theoretically, the wildlife is protected.
 However, in practice, the treaty is poorly enforced.
 At markets, particularly near the borders, endangered species can be observed on sale with gibbons being sold as pets to Thailand, and bushmeat, trophies (horns) and medicines being sold to Vietnam.
 Besides this, many birds and animals are hunted for food, so much so that wild birds are scarce in populated areas.

 A 2020 study of wildlife consumption in northern Laos by San Diego Zoo Global researchers found widespread use of body parts from sun bears, Asiatic bears, and serows, goat-like mammals, among other vulnerable species.
 The most sought-after items, consumed by about a quarter of those interviewed, were derived from the bile or gallbladder of sun bears and Asiatic bears.
 Researchers interviewed 100 adults in 18 villages in Luang Prabang Province.
 Use of bear products in the region had been documented previously, but this study indicates that consumption is greater than previously thought.
 The second most-consumed items, used by seven percent of respondents, were derived from serows.
 Products derived from serows and bears are similar in form and use, often being made into topicals or consumables to treat bruises or fight fatigue.
 All three species are listed at Threatened.

+Other species listed as endangered include tigers, Asian elephants, banteng, black gibbon, douc monkey, hoolock gibbon, particolored flying squirrel, and red pandas.
+Several critically endangered species, notably the Javan and Sumatran rhinoceros and the kouprey also exist in the country.
+Conservation efforts have increased in recent decades, with the official establishment of the World Wildlife Fund in Laos in 2001, and local efforts including the Lao Conservation Trust for Wildlife.
+In 2026, Laos implemented the National Tiger Recovery Action Plan (NTRAP) for 2026–2035, increasing conservation efforts for wild tigers found in multiple regions in the country.
+For elephants, specific organisations such as the Elephant Conservation Center (ECC) in Sayaboury offers a sanctuary for elephants aiming to promote their conservation and development before release into natural parks.